MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/sfb-client-updates.md

 localization_priority: Normal
 ms.collection: IT_Skype16
-description: Oferece aos profissionais de TI informações sobre as atualizações mais recentes de versões perpétuas dos clientes do Skype for Business 2016, do Skype for Business 2015 e do Lync 2013 ms.openlocfilehash: 2c430b28cb16c5d3d06b0cf5fff02278ccd498fd ms.sourcegitcommit: d90beb625c2d12616fb9aee39b6dd1c2d4c12947 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 03/05/2019 ms.locfileid: "30408303"
+description: Oferece aos profissionais de TI informações sobre as atualizações mais recentes de versões perpétuas dos clientes do Skype for Business 2016, do Skype for Business 2015 e do Lync 2013 ms.openlocfilehash: 8b82923625b8ce686a5898a3d271734aeb8e4ab0 ms.sourcegitcommit: 4175b376cb8b406dcb3c338dcddf9f01c15eca5e ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 04/03/2019 ms.locfileid: "31398369"
 ---
 # <a name="latest-updates-for-versions-of-skype-for-business-that-use-windows-installer-msi"></a>Atualizações mais recentes das versões do Skype for Business que usam o Windows Installer (MSI)

 Use os links desta página para obter mais informações e baixar as atualizações mais recentes das versões perpétuas dos clientes do Skype for Business 2016, do Skype for Business 2015 e do Lync 2013.

 > [!NOTE]
-> - As informações deste artigo se aplicam somente às versões perpétuas do Skype for Business que usam a tecnologia de instalação do Windows Installer (MSI).
-Por exemplo, se você tiver instalado uma versão licenciada por volume do Skype for Business, como o Skype for Business incluído no Office Professional Plus 2016.
+> - The information in this article only applies to perpetual versions of Skype for Business that use the Windows Installer (MSI) installation technology.
+For example, if you installed a volume licensed version of Skype for Business, such as Skype for Business included with Office Professional Plus 2016.
 > - As informações deste artigo não se aplicam às versões do Skype for Business do Office 365, como o Skype for Business incluído no Office 365 ProPlus.
 > - Para obter as atualizações mais recentes do cliente móvel, vá para a loja de aplicativos de seu cliente móvel (iTunes, Google Play ou Microsoft Store) para ver os detalhes e instalar as atualizações.
 > - Para descobrir a versão do Skype for Business que você está usando, consulte [Que versão do Skype for Business eu tenho?](https://support.microsoft.com/en-us/help/3195481/how-to-check-the-version-of-skype-for-business-2016)